 Instead of hiring an extra 2 or more people “at around £50,000 a year”, Lee tells us “I can reallocate the resources I would have spent in admin into producing more sales.
 I can segregate my customers, contact them more regularly, and develop a bigger marketing department, enabling me to build my business.”

 Another huge benefit Brightpearl provides is the live profit and loss reporting (P&L): “I use the P&L on a daily basis, because I can see all the invoices that have come in the door, and any goods that have gone out of the door, so I’ll know in a snapshot where we are in that month.”

 When asked how he saw the company developing over the next few years, Lee sees Alexander Francis settling into a comfortable position in the market.
-Thanks to Brightpearl the brand now “requires very little maintenance, as it runs very smoothly.”
+Thanks to Brightpearl, the brand now “requires very little maintenance, as it runs very smoothly.”